catherine244/Reddit/README.md

 ## Known Bugs
 * There are no known bugs currently but pull requests are allowed incase you spot a bug

+  ## Contact Information
+If you have any question or contributions, please email me at [ccayreen24@gmail.com]